Evocargo/Lidar-Annotation-is-All-You-Need/README.md

 _Note: val subset needs both lidar data and 2D masks, don't override flags --lidar_data_only and --masks_only when generating val subset_

-You should get 1852 images in the train set and 315 images in the val set with both 2D masks of road and reprojected points for road and other classes.
+For "Waymo with intersection" you should get 1852 images in the train set and 315 images in the val set with both 2D masks of road and reprojected points for road and other classes.

 ### Docker